 In December 2014, Holliday was named the 15th annual Gazette-Mail Sportsman of the Year by Charleston Newspapers.
 In April 2015, the Herd coach was honored as the 2014 Lowell Cade Sportsperson of the Year by The Herald-Dispatch (Huntington).

-Holliday, a Hurricane W.Va. native, is widely regarded as one of the top recruiters in the nation and he brings with him more than 30 years of collegiate coaching experience to Marshall that includes stops at Florida, NC State and West Virginia.
+Holliday, named as Herd coach on Dec.
+17, 2009 in his first collegiate head coaching job, is widely regarded as one of the top recruiters in the nation.
+He has more than 30 years of collegiate coaching experience, including previous stops at Florida, North Carolina State and West Virginia, his alma mater.

 In 2011, the Herd went 7-6 against the 16th-toughest schedule in the nation, a slate that was ranked second among non-BCS schools.
-Two of those victories came against eventual C-USA champion Southern Miss and Big East co-champs Louisville, the latter coming on the road for the program's first non-conference road win since the early 2000s.
-Marshall also won five Conference USA games, the most for the program since it joined the league in 2005.
-Holliday also mentored All-American defensive end Vinny Curry, who was named the league's Defensive Player of the Year.
+Two of those victories came against eventual C-USA champion Southern Miss and Big East co-champ Louisville, the latter coming on the road for the program's first non-conference road win since the early 2000s.
+Marshall also won five Conference USA games, the most for the program since it had joined the league in 2005.

-During his coaching career, Holliday has coached in 22 bowl games, three national championship games and coached 12 players that have gone on to the National Football League.
-He has also coached five All-Americans and 23 student-athletes that have earned all-conference or All-East honors.
+During his coaching career, Holliday has coached in 23 bowl games, three national championship games and coached 12 players that have gone on to the National Football League.
+He has also coached five All-